 We run our own school kitchen and as a result are able to offer a comprehensive healthy menu using local and seasonal produce.
 Success monitoring by Cornwall County Food Safety Team consistently re-affirms the quality of our catering, which meets all required food standards.
 A cash cafeteria system operates at lunchtime with all meals cooked and served on the premises.
 This enables children to select a meal of their choice.
 A school meal for children currently costs £2.20 for a child and £3.00 for an adult.

-Menus are displayed on the notice board and issued termly in order that parents may help younger children plan their meal.
-The class teachers collect in money at the beginning of each morning.
+Menus are displayed in classrooms and listed below so that parents may help younger children plan their meal.

 If you get any of the following support payments your child may be entitled to receive free school meals:

 • Income-related Employment and Support Allowance

 • Support under Part VI of the Immigration and Asylum Act 1999

 • the guaranteed element of State Pension Credit

 • Child Tax Credit (provided you’re not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190)

 • Working Tax Credit run-on - paid for 4 weeks after you stop qualifying for Working Tax Credit